Safe Schools Improvement Act

-Bullying and harassment of lesbian, gay, bisexual or transgender (LGBT) students, as well as students percieved to be LGBT, is widespread.
-While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on bullying or harassment, and in no way addresses the unique challenges faced by LGBT youth.
-Studies have shown that bullying and harassment of LGBT youth contributes to high rates of absenteeism, dropout, adverse health consequences and academic underachievement.
+Bullying and harassment of lesbian, gay, bisexual or transgender (LGBT) students, as well as students perceived to be LGBT, is widespread.
+While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on bullying or harassment and in no way addresses the unique challenges faced by LGBT youth.
+Studies have shown that bullying and harassment of LGBT youth contribute to high rates of absenteeism, dropout, adverse health consequences and academic underachievement.
 When left unchecked, such bullying and harassment can lead to, and has led to, dangerous situations for young people.

 Growing Up LGBT in America